History of the National Hockey League (1992–2017)

-The National Hockey League (NHL) has endured a tumultuous period of history in recent years.
-It has grown from 22 teams in 1992 to 32 today, as the league expanded across the United States.
+The National Hockey League (NHL) endured a tumultuous period of history between 1992 and 2017.
+It grew from 22 teams at the start of this period to 30 at the end, as the league expanded across the United States.
 Repeated labour conflicts interrupted play in 1992, 1994–95, 2004–05 and 2012–13; the second lockout caused the entire 2004–05 NHL season to be canceled, the first time in North American history that a sports league has canceled an entire season in a labour dispute.
 Nine franchises were added between 1991 and 2000, comprising the San Jose Sharks, Ottawa Senators, Tampa Bay Lightning, Florida Panthers, Mighty Ducks of Anaheim, Nashville Predators, Atlanta Thrashers, Columbus Blue Jackets and the Minnesota Wild.
-The Vegas Golden Knights were added in 2017, and the Seattle Kraken in 2021.
 In addition to expansion teams, five franchises have relocated during this time: the Minnesota North Stars became the Dallas Stars (1993), the Quebec Nordiques became the Colorado Avalanche (1995), the Winnipeg Jets became the Phoenix Coyotes (1996), the Hartford Whalers became the Carolina Hurricanes (1997), and the Atlanta Thrashers became the second franchise known as the Winnipeg Jets (2011).
+In 1999, Wayne Gretzky retired from hockey.